ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 _(version 4 and later only)_

-triggered every frame after the room background has been drawn, but before anything else
+triggered every frame right after the room background has been drawn, but before anything else.

 **data value:** _\*\* See Note 1 below_